Skip to main content

 Which pricing model is more profitable — RevShare or Cost Per Subscription?

-Dasha avatar
+Xenia avatar

-Written by Dasha
+Written by Xenia

-Updated over a week ago
+Updated over 5 months ago

 Indeed, there are two pricing models to monetize traffic with Push Subscriptions: RevShare and Cost Per Subscription.